6 Special Events That Impact a Wedding Day Timeline

 Finally, there actually has to be a letter!
 Yes!
-There are many times where we get to the letter exchange part of the wedding day, and there is one big missing piece — one of the parties has failed to write their letter.
+There are many times when we get to the letter exchange part of the wedding day, and there is one big missing piece — one of the parties has failed to write their letter.
 It actually happens more than most people would admit to.
-We would strongly encourage the letter writing the day before the wedding.
+We would strongly encourage letter writing the day before the wedding.
 This allows more time and reflection for the words forever scrawled in ink.

 Hidden First Looks

-It isn’t a requirement that the couple see each other before the wedding.
-But if the idea of having an intimate moment with your spouse-to-be sounds attractive, a hidden first look might be something for you consider.
+It isn’t a requirement that the couple sees each other before the wedding.
+But if the idea of having an intimate moment with your spouse-to-be sounds attractive, a hidden first look might be something for you to consider.
 A letter exchange can be a form of hidden first look if the couple wants it to be, but there are a variety of other options available.

-The common theme in all of hidden first looks is that the couple is brought close together, but are never allowed to see each other.
+The common theme in all of the hidden first looks is that the couple is brought close together, but is never allowed to see each other.
 Perhaps you hold hands from opposite sides of a wall and share a prayer.
 Maybe you stand around the corner from each other and just chat about how excited you are!
 Maybe you embrace each other while blindfolded.
 Whatever you choose, it’s almost always a beautiful moment that makes for fantastic photos.

 But, again, those pictures take time to set up.
 Most of the challenge lies in the logistics of the location.
-We need to find a location at the venue that can accommodate a hidden first look, such a well-lit location where the couple can’t see each other.
+We need to find a location at the venue that can accommodate a hidden first look, such as a well-lit location where the couple can’t see each other.
 This is especially true for holding hands around a door or corner.
 If you are interested in being blindfolded, then we can pretty much go anywhere for this intimate moment.